akumria/puppet-nullmailer/README.md

 Particularly to send email about local activity to a centralised place.

-By default, the module will configure things to be sent, via SMTP, to:
+By default, the module will configure things to be sent, via SMTP, to the machine:

 	smtp.$::domain

-to
+and then to the address:

 	root@$::domain